-Proxy Statement Pursuant to Section 14(a) of

-the Securities Exchange Act of 1934 (Amendment No.
+Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No. 1)

-Filed by the Registrant Filed by a Party other than the Registrant \Box Check the appropriate box:

-- Preliminary Proxy Statement

-- Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2))

-- X Definitive Proxy Statement

-- Definitive Additional Materials

-- Soliciting Material Pursuant to §240.14a-12

-CASELLA WASTE SYSTEMS, INC. (Name of Registrant as Specified In Its Charter)

-(Name of Person(s) Filing Proxy Statement, if other than the Registrant)

-Payment of Filing Fee (Check the appropriate box):

-\boxtimes No fee required.

-- Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11. - (1)Title of each class of securities to which transaction applies: - (2)Aggregate number of securities to which transaction applies: - (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): - (4) Proposed maximum aggregate value of transaction: - (5) Total fee paid:

-Fee paid previously with preliminary materials.

-Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
+Filed by a Pack the ap Prelim Confic Defini Registrant ry other than the Registrant rpopriate box: inary Proxy Statement lential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) tive Proxy Statement tive Additional Materials ing Material Pursuant to §240.14a-12 CASELLA WASTE SYSTEMS, INC. (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Payn ⊠ □ No fee iling Fee (Check the appropriate box): required. mputed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
+Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: Check id previously with preliminary materials. box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid usly.
 Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.

-- Amount Previously Paid: (1)

-- (2)Form, Schedule or Registration Statement No .:

-- (3) Filing Party:
+Amount Previously Paid: (2) Form, Schedule or Registration Statement No.: (3) Filing Party: (4) Date Filed:

-- Date Filed: (4)
+EXPLANATORY NOTE

+On September 11, 2006 the Audit Committee of the Registrant's Board of Directors selected Vitale, Caturano & Company, Ltd. as the Registrant's registered public accounting firm for the fiscal year ending April 30, 2007.
+Accordingly, the Registrant is hereby supplementing its Definitive Proxy Statement filed August 25, 2006 to reflect the inclusion of "Proposal 3-Ratification of the Selection of Registered Public Accounting Firm" soliciting the ratification of stockholders of the appointment of Vitale, Caturano & Company, Ltd. and certain technical amendments to Mr. Callahan's biographical information.